ecmwf/ecflow/docs/quickstart.rst

 We will start a new running instance of an :term:`ecflow_server` using the default port.
-It is possible to use a different port by adding --port=3500 (for example) to every ecFlow command-line action.
+It is possible to use a different port by adding --port=3500 (for example) to every ecFlow command-line action, or by setting the environment variable ECF_PORT to the desired port number.
 Note also that we start it as a background task - it will run until the server is stopped.
 It can be run in the foreground, but in that case you will need to use a new terminal for any subsequent commands!